stellarport/relay-server-skeleton/README.md

    ```
    npm install
    ```

+2. Rename `example-config.js` to `config.js` and fill in with custom info.

-2. Run the app:
+3. Run the app:
    ```
    npm start
    ```

-3. Implement the methods in `/controllers`
+4. Implement the methods in `/controllers`

-4. Build a production bundle:
+5. Build a production bundle:
    ```
    npm start -- build
    ```

-4. Dockerize for production:
+6. Dockerize for production:
    ```
    npm start -- dockerize
    ```